pgRouting/GSoC-pgRouting/doc/metrics/pgr_betweennessCentrality.rst

 virtue of their control over the shortest paths passing between them.

-The removal of these vertices will affect the network by disrupting the network as most of the shortest paths between vertices pass through them.
+The removal of these vertices will affect the network by disrupting the it, as most of the shortest paths between vertices pass through them.

 This implementation work for both directed and undirected graphs.